nwisbeta/github.io/pages/pt_dmgrphc/pt_dmgrphc_use_cases.md

 For each use case, append a query to this base URL.
 Building search queries through the FHIR server UI is a good way of learning how to construct URLs and client code as it provides both, together with the returned results.

-### Use case: retrieve patient records by performing a patient demographic search
+### Retrieve patient records by performing a patient demographic search

 Select the `Patient` resource.
 Add the search parameters: